agneevX/home-assistant/README.md

           entity_id: input_boolean.16a_plug_state
         - service: media_player.play_media
           entity_id: media_player.new_room_echo
-          # Preferably set an Echo device that is rarely used as the echo device actually carries out the command in the foreground
+          # Preferably set an Echo device that is rarely used
+          # as the Echo device actually carries out the command
+          # in the foreground
           data:
             media_content_id: 'turn on 6a plug'
             media_content_type: custom